 Peter encouraged men to treat their wives with respect (sort of).
 Not because he thought the women deserved respect or anything, but just to make sure God wouldn’t stop answering the men’s prayers.
 Peter also told his followers that they should live good lives because they wanted to go to heaven, and not because they care what happens in this world.

 Job never did anything to harm the needy, and never failed to give them what they wanted.
 But did he actually care about those people?
 It seems he only chose to act that way because he was afraid God would destroy him otherwise.
+Just like how Solomon tells you to be kind to the poor and not mistreat them because that will please/offend God and make him want to reward/punish you, rather than focusing on the good or bad outcome your actions will have on the people you’re doing things to.

 When Pharaoh told the Israelite midwives to start killing all the new baby Israelite boys, they refused.
 Why?
 Because they “feared God“.
 What kind of reason is that?
 If the only thing keeping you from murdering babies is fear of punishment, you might be a psychopath.

 God commanded his people not to take advantage of the widow or the fatherless.
-But the only reason he could think of for people to follow that rule was a selfish reason, because he clearly didn’t actually care about the wellbeing of such people.
+But the only reason he could think of for people to follow that rule was a selfish reason,4 because he clearly didn’t actually care about the wellbeing of such people.
 As evidenced by the fact that he was planning to make more people fatherless and widows.

 Jesus said you should love people even if they don’t love you.
 But the reason he gave for doing that wasn’t that it’s nice to have other people spontaneously be good to you.
 It wasn’t that being loving to people who don’t like you might make them like you better.
 And it wasn’t because if people only show love to people who have already shown them love, there will be no one to get the chain of loving behavior started.